Vulnerability scanning and assessment services for Australian organisations

 How often should vulnerability scans be conducted?

 Frequency depends on regulatory context and risk appetite.
-PCI DSS requires quarterly external scans by an Approved Scanning Vendor (ASV) and quarterly internal scans.
+PCI DSS requires quarterly internal vulnerability scans (performed by a qualified internal resource(s) or qualified external third party) and external vulnerability scans by an Approved Scanning Vendor (ASV).
 ISO 27001 and the ACSC Essential Eight treat scanning as part of a continuous vulnerability management process.
-At minimum, scanning should occur after any significant system change, such as a new deployment or major configuration update.
+At minimum, scanning should occur after any significant system change, such as a new application version release or major infrastructure change e.g., implementation of a Zero Trust Network Access (ZTNA) solution

 What systems can dotSec scan?